Tips for dealing with potholes

 Help us take care of it

 Whether you hit a pothole or you missed it, you can save your fellow motorists the headache and costs of repairs by reporting it.
 If it's on a city street or county road, report it to your city public works department or county road commission.
-If it's on state trunkline (I, M or US route), submit it to MDOT's Report a Pothole webpage or call it in to the Pothole Hotline at 888-296-4546.
+If it's on state trunkline (I, M or US route), submit it to MDOT's Report a Pothole webpage or call the Pothole Hotline at 888-296-4546.